cjdoris/ExactpAdics/docs/precision-strategies.md

 > **ExactpAdics_StepPrecisionStrategy** (~ok, ~pr, ~state)
 {:.intrinsic}

-If the strategy can be stepped further, sets ok to true, sets pr to the next precision and sets state to the next state.
-Otherwise sets ok to false, pr is unchanged and state may change but can still not be stepped further.
+If the strategy can be stepped further, sets `ok` to true, sets `pr` to the next precision and sets `state` to the next `state`.
+Otherwise sets `ok` to false, `pr` is unchanged and `state` may change but can still not be stepped further.

 > **ExactpAdics_ExecutePrecisionStrategy** (cb :: *UserProgram*, strategy)